African Migrants Are Becoming A New Face Of The U.S. Border Crisis

 "We need to do everything we can to make sure that when they arrive, they are stable," he says.
 "And that they, as quickly as possible, are able to get on their feet and start supporting their families and contributing to our economy."

 But the influx has stressed the city, which didn't have enough room in shelters to house the many newcomers who arrived last week.
-The makeshift emergency shelter at the arena now houses more than 200 asylum seekers.
+The makeshift emergency shelter at the arena now houses more than 200 asylum-seekers.

 At the shelter, volunteers offer food and health supplies to the migrants.
 Some translate and build arts and crafts projects with the young children.